AlfanoIhz/AlfanoIhz/README.md

 🎓 Currently studying at Lampung University.

-🌱 Learning Flutter, Laravel and JavaScript.
+🌱 Learning Flutter and Laravel.

 💬 Ask me about anything.